-As Free explains, it’s important to choose suppliers that understand the industry: “Within the sector there will often be many activities, which means organisations need access to suppliers that can provide a wide range of tools and parts.
+As Sharp explains, it’s important to choose suppliers that understand the industry: “Within the sector there will often be many activities, which means organisations need access to suppliers that can provide a wide range of tools and parts.
 A drill for use on a building will not be fit for purpose for someone drilling a composite panel on an aeroplane, for example.
 So there can be a need for very specialised tools alongside more generic ones.
 You need to work with a supplier that has expertise and understands the sector; someone who can bring a specialist supplier to the table, if need be.”

 When it comes to buildings maintenance, the industry faces a number of challenges.
-As Free highlights: “A lot of the buildings in this sector are often quite old and some will be very large; there may be huge hangars, for example, and there may be a wide variety of buildings to maintain.”
+As Sharp highlights: “A lot of the buildings in this sector are often quite old and some will be very large; there may be huge hangars, for example, and there may be a wide variety of buildings to maintain.”

 Sites will often be technologically complex with the need for clean rooms or sterile environments or, say, wind tunnel testing units.
 In addition, if dangerous products – chemicals, fuels or armaments – are being used or tested, sites may also be geographically dispersed or remote.

 Regardless of these challenges, aerospace and defence companies need to keep production uninterrupted, buildings in good working order and ensure that stock procurement, handling and storage are as efficient as possible.